 The tile layer I am using comes from Map Box.
-The light color helps stand out the main features/theme of a web map.
+The light color helps the main features/theme of a web map stand out.
 In addition to worldwide base layers you find from major organizations (Google map, bing map, openstreetmap), many local municipalities and regions around the globe maintain tile layers that can be accessed through GIS software and mapping libraries.
 Google search the area in which you are working to see if they maintain base maps, most often you will find Web Map Services (WMS) - a map services we will learn in later, that can be loaded into your map as a base using the Leaflet WMS loader object, L.tileLayer.WMS.

-Note: If the provided basemaps do not carter to your flavor, you can create custom tiles that can be served to your maps.
+Note: If the provided basemaps do not cater to your flavor, you can create custom tiles that can be served to your maps.
 This topic, on the whole, is large and we will have another series of lectures that introduces creating web map services by GeoServer.

 Add the Cell Towers Data